Arbitrary state preparation in quantum harmonic oscillators using neural networks: Introduction

 \section{Introduction}

 State preparation refers to the process of transitioning a system from an initial state to a target state through a series of interactions applied to the system.
-This process is a fundamental step in many algorithms \cite{qstate_preparation_functions}.
+This process is a fundamental step in many quantum technologies and, in particular, in quantum algorithms~\cite{qstate_preparation_functions}.
 Improperly preparing the initial states can significantly affect the algorithm's behavior \cite{build_Quantum_supercomputer}.
 For instance, in the simulation of physical systems, an initial state must be prepared before evolving it \cite{Quantum_Simulators,PRXQuantum.4.027001}.
 In quantum machine learning algorithms, information needs to be encoded into an initial state, which is then used to make predictions \cite{QML-real-world, vlado_classification_measurments}.
-Other examples requiring state preparation include algorithms for solving equations \citep{PhysRevA.110.012430, Krovi2023improvedquantum}, quantum chemistry \citep{quantum_chemistry, qt_chesmestry_2}, quantum metrology \cite{qt_metrology, qt_metrology_n_qubit}, among others applications such as quantum communications and quantum memories \citep{Dooley:17, fast_storage_cavities, qt_communication}.
+Other examples requiring state preparation include algorithms for solving equations \citep{PhysRevA.110.012430, Krovi2023improvedquantum}, quantum chemistry \citep{quantum_chemistry, qt_chesmestry_2}, quantum metrology \cite{qt_metrology, qt_metrology_n_qubit}, and other applications such as quantum communications and quantum memories \citep{Dooley:17, fast_storage_cavities, qt_communication}.